jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-04-16.md

 * Add links to the shared calendars, so that people can subscribe

-  ? reports:
+  Lee reports: Will do when I get to the above.

 * Membership: Benefits of membership

   Consider DA's content.

-  ? reports:
+  Riaan reports: Will review the list from the Drupal Assocation and advise.
+Lance has already added some content in this regard.

 On GitHub:

 * How-to for contributing to the website (in markdown)

-  Ivan reports:
+  Ivan reports: Ivan will write a basic How To before the next Association Meeting.

-Notes:
+Notes: Fail of a month, but we've all been busy.
+Next month has a few holidays, which could go either way.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 Attendance Register for Meet-ups
 --------------------------------
 *≈ 15 min*

-In stead of an attendance register we will use meetup.com.
+Instead of an attendance register we will use meetup.com.
 This will require serious push at meet-ups to make sure people have registered with meetup.com and regularly subscribe to events.

 At meet-ups during the go-around to introduce one self we'll verify people marked themselves as coming to the meet-up and for the first three that have not, assist them in doing so right there and then.